 - Decrease of locational demand driven by career and jobs

-- Increase of locational demand driven by comfort of living, ecology and cost-efficiency
+- Increase of locational demand driven by the comfort of living, ecology, and cost-efficiency

 - Tourists' attractive locations are gonna feel fine